TheKompot/Eigenfaces/README.md

 We tried different numbers of components, ranging from 2 to 75, but the best results seem to be produced when using the first 15, at least from general observation (eye method).
 Its hard to determine, whether there actually is an optimal amount of components, but some are definitely better than others.

 When using both algorithms on a trivial, easily plottable (2D) cases, they often perform very differently.
-K-Means seens to produce more reasonable clusterings than Gaussian Mixture, at least in our case.
+K-Means seems to produce more reasonable clusterings than Gaussian Mixture, at least in our case.

 ![km vs gm](https://user-images.githubusercontent.com/93282067/213715627-21b6255a-398c-41ae-8635-9086b9654b3f.png)